MaToSan24/ACME-Explorer/README.md

 </resources>
 ```

+Additionally, you will need a google-services.json and a GOOGLE_MAPS_API_KEY in order for the Firebase and Google Maps features to work.

 This project uses icons from [Flaticon](https://www.flaticon.com/), licensed by [CC 3.0 BY](http://creativecommons.org/licenses/by/3.0/).

 Attribution is required by [Flaticon](https://www.flaticon.com/), as per their [License](https://file000.flaticon.com/downloads/license/license.pdf).